-- (a) Increasing the number of black people that manage, own and control enterprises and productive assets; - (b) facilitating ownership and management of enterprises and productive assets by communities, workers cooperatives and other collective enterprises; - (c) human resources and skill development; - (d) achieving equitable representation in all occupational categories and levels in the workforce; - (e) preferential procurement; and - (f) investments in enterprises that are owned or managed by black people.

-- "Bid" means a written offer submitted in a prescribed or stipulated form, in response to an invitation by the Municipality for a procurement or disposal, as part of the competitive bidding process of the Municipality; - "Black people" means Africans, Coloured and Indians, as referred to in the BBBEE Act, No. 53 of 2005. - "church" means place of worship to the extent and for that portion of facility being used for spiritual gathering and/or social/pastoral/welfare caring - "commercial service" means a commercial service as defined in section 1 of the MATR; - "constitution" means the Constitution of the Republic of South Africa, 1996 - "Council" means the Council of Blouberg Municipality - "disposal", means the sale, exchange, donation, or letting of Immovable Property, the conclusion of any form of land availability agreement in respect of immovable property with any person and the registration of any real or personal right in respect of Municipal land, including s servitudes; - "emergency" means an emergency exemption in which one or more of the following conditions are present - The possibility of human injury or death; - The prevalence of human suffering or deprivation of rights; - The possibility of damage to property, or suffering and death of livestock and animals; - The interruption of essential services, including transportation and communication facilities or support services critical to the effective functioning of the municipality as a whole; - The possibility of serious damage occurring to the natural environment; - The possibility that failure to take necessary action may result in the municipality not being able to render an essential service; - And the possibility that the security of the state could be compromised - "exchange" means the simultaneous acquisition and disposal of Immovable Property or any right in respect of Immovable Property in terms of an agreement between the Municipality and any other party or parties where the compensation payable by the parties to each other, are offset and only the difference, if any, is payable to the appropriate party. - "fair market value" means the estimated amount for which an asset should exchange on the date of valuation between a willing buyer and a willing seller after proper marketing wherein the parties have each acted knowledgeable, prudently, and without compulsion. - "housing stock" means housing units that are leased to members of the public and or members of staff as well as housing sub-sidised units that are earmarked for disposal to qualifying beneficiaries. - "IDP" means the approved Integrated Development Plan of Blouberg Municipality, as provided for in Chapter 5 of the Municipal Systems Act.
+- (a) Increasing the number of black people that manage, own and control enterprises and productive assets; - (b) facilitating ownership and management of enterprises and productive assets by communities, workers cooperatives and other collective enterprises; - (c) human resources and skill development; - (d) achieving equitable representation in all occupational categories and levels in the workforce; - (e) preferential procurement; and - (f) investments in enterprises that are owned or managed by black people. - "Bid" means a written offer submitted in a prescribed or stipulated form, in response to an invitation by the Municipality for a procurement or disposal, as part of the competitive bidding process of the Municipality; - "Black people" means Africans, Coloured and Indians, as referred to in the BBBEE Act, No. 53 of 2005. - "church" means place of worship to the extent and for that portion of facility being used for spiritual gathering and/or social/pastoral/welfare caring - "commercial service" means a commercial service as defined in section 1 of the MATR: - "constitution" means the Constitution of the Republic of South Africa, 1996 - "Council" means the Council of Blouberg Municipality - "disposal", means the sale, exchange, donation, or letting of Immovable Property, the conclusion of any form of land availability agreement in respect of immovable property with any person and the registration of any real or personal right in respect of Municipal land, including s servitudes; - "emergency" means an emergency exemption in which one or more of the following conditions are present - - The possibility of human injury or death; - The prevalence of human suffering or deprivation of rights; - The possibility of damage to property, or suffering and death of livestock and animals; - The interruption of essential services, including transportation and communication facilities or support services critical to the effective functioning of the municipality as a whole; - The possibility of serious damage occurring to the natural environment; - The possibility that failure to take necessary action may result in the municipality not being able to render an essential service; - And the possibility that the security of the state could be compromised compensation payable by the parties to each other, are offset and only the difference, if any, is payable to the appropriate party.